Statistics is the use of mathematics to shed light on collected data and to make inferences from the data to the general population

 - Estimation

-- Inferring the value of a population parameter from a sample, e.g. a president’s approval rating based on a poll.
+- Estimation is the process of inferring the value of a population parameter from the sample statistic of a random sample, e.g. a president’s approval rating based on a poll.

 - View Estimation.